icidasset/icidasset/src/Writings/health-fitness.md

 - Complex carbohydrates are the most healthy form of carbs, i.e. most nutritious.
   <small>Green vegetables, beans, lentils, sweet potatoes, whole grains, etc.</small>
+- Fasting 13 hours per day is considered the optimal amount of fasting.
+  Fasting is good for disease prevention, better sleep, more energy.
+  Note that fasting is __only consuming water and nothing else__.
+[More info](http://podcastnotes.org/2016/07/11/time-restricted-feeding-and-its-effects-on-obesity-muscle-mass-heart-health/).
 - [Intermittent fasting](http://jamesclear.com/the-beginners-guide-to-intermittent-fasting)
   is a great pattern for eating
   to increase muscle mass and to decrease body fat.